-It is thus not surprising that approximately half of the states have taken some action to discourage or forbid faithless electoral votes.
+It is thus not surprising that approximately thirty states have taken some action to discourage or forbid faithless electoral votes.
 Some employ pledges of faithfulness, administered in some cases by political parties and in other cases as part of the ballot qualification process.
-See, e.g., ALA.
-CODE § 17-14-31; FLA.
-STAT.
-Title IX, § 103.021.
+See, e.g., Ala Code § 17-14-31; Florida St., Title IX, § 103.021.
 In 1952, the Supreme Court upheld a political party-administered pledge against a constitutional challenge.
 See Ray v.
-Blair,

-343 U.S. 214 (1952).
+Blair, 343 U.S. 214 (1952).
 Others forbid faithlessness, some with civil, or even criminal penalties.
-See, e.g., CAL.
-ELEC.
-CODE § 6906 (no apparent penalty); N.M.
-STAT.
-ANN. § 1-15-9(B) (fourth degree felony).
+See, e.g., Calif.
+Election Code § 6906 (no apparent penalty); N.M.
+Stat.
+Ann. § 1-15-9(B) (fourth degree felony).
 And some provide that faithless voting constitutes resignation from the office of elector.
-See, e.g., MICH.
-COMP.
-LAWS Ann. § 168.47.
+See, e.g., Mich.
+Comp.
+Laws Ann. § 168.47.
 Some of these measures raise questions of whether any faithless votes might nonetheless be counted, while others raise the different question of whether a disqualified vote was nonetheless that of an "appointed" elector for purposes of determining whether the required "majority of whole number of electors appointed" was obtained.
-U.S. CONST.
+U.S. Const.
 Art.
 II, § 1, cl.2; Am.
 XII.